gyan55/system_design_topics/tinyurl_sde_2_readme.md

 - Scalability

 ### Good interview line
-> I’ll first design the core system for shorten + redirect, then extend it for analytics, expiration, and custom aliases if time permits.
+> I’ll first design the core system for shorten + redirect, then extend it for expiration, and custom aliases if time permits.

 ---